Red Devils Blog

 CEO Richard Arnold had taken over from Woodward in February 2022, and with the appointment of ten Hag, Manchester United seemed to be entering a new era.
 At the start of the 2022-23 season, United had signed several new players to fit ten Hag’s vision, including Lisandro Martínez from ten Hag’s old club Ajax, Tyrell Malacia from PSV Eindhoven, and Christian Eriksen on a free transfer.
 Ten Hag also tasked the club with further strengthening the squad in the key areas of central midfield and right-wing.
 A summer transfer saga followed in which United repeatedly tried and failed to sign ten Hag’s former Ajax midfielder Frenkie de Jong from FC Barcelona.
 It wasn’t Barcelona’s reluctance to sell that prevented the transfer, as a fee had been agreed with the financially struggling Barça.
 Instead, it was de Jong himself who had no desire to leave Barcelona.

-The 2022-23 season started very poorly for United, with the a 1-2 loss to Brighton & Hove Albion on the opening day of the Premier League, followed by a humiliating 0-4 loss to Brentford.
+The 2022-23 season started very poorly for United, with a 1-2 loss to Brighton & Hove Albion on the opening day of the Premier League, followed by a humiliating 4-0 loss to Brentford.
 The alarm bells were ringing loud and clear at United, and they finally admitted defeat in the pursuit of de Jong, and signed Real Madrid’s 29 year-old Brazilian midfielder Casemiro for £60m plus £10m in add-ons instead.
 On transfer deadline day, United signed Casemiro’s compatriot and another one of ten Hag’s former players Antony from Ajax for £82m, finally giving ten Hag the right-wing option he asked for, but at a significantly higher cost than his perceived market value.

 A sense of optimism was slowly returning to Old Trafford, but there was one glaring issue with United’s performances: Ronaldo did not fit ten Hag’s system, and despite several attempts by ten Hag to please Ronaldo, it was clear that Ronaldo was not happy.
 Following a public sign of dissatisfaction from Ronaldo during a substitute appearance against Tottenham Hotspur, Ronaldo gave an interview in which he said he had no respect for ten Hag and criticised the club’s ambitions and the state of the club’s infrastructure.